 To prepare for surgery:

 Tell your surgeon about any medicines you take.
 Include herbs, supplements, and over-the-counter medicines.
 You may need to stop taking certain medicines, such as aspirin, for 7 to 10 days before surgery.

 Arrange for a ride home after surgery.

 You will most likely be given general anesthesia to make you sleep during the procedure.
 A catheter may be inserted to drain urine from the bladder.

-One or more small (quarter- or half-inch) incisions are made near the navel or the pubic hairline, or on either side of the lower belly.
+The surgeon makes one or more small (quarter- or half-inch) incisions near the navel or the pubic hairline or on either side of the lower belly.
 The laparoscope is inserted through an incision.
 It sends images to a video screen, allowing the surgeon a close-up view of the organs.
-Gas is used to inflate the belly, allowing the surgeon room to see and work.
+The surgeon uses gas to inflate the belly, for room to see and work.
 Depending on what is found, surgery to treat the problem may be done at this time.

 You’ll be taken to a post-op area to wake up and recover from anesthesia.

 You may feel some shoulder pain.
 This is due to irritation from the gas used to inflate the belly.

 You may have some discharge from the vagina.
 If so, ask the nurse for a pad.